akinuri/common-screen-dimensions/README.md

 Using the data from 4 websites that list various screen sizes, I've listed the dimensions by frequency.

-The following table is the sum of all the data from 4 websites.
+The following table is the sum of all the data from the websites.
 For individual frequencies, check their own folders.

 Data from 2018-01-15: